Is there anything better than knowing that there is someone dedicated to your wellbeing and that you have the support of a caring and trusted friend?

 Life happens for young people and adults and can put you in places you never wanted to visit, let alone reside, whether temporarily or permanently.
 Our hope at Imagine Me is that young people would know that their identity does not have to be in the mistakes that they’ve made and there are two wonderful gifts called Grace and Mercy!

-Imagine Me also holds weekly sessions at the Department of Juvenile Services, Thomas J. Waxter Center for Girls.
+Imagine Me also holds weekly sessions through the Department of Juvenile Services facilities throughout the State of Maryland.
 The population of girls served are from across the State of Maryland.
 Girls participate as a group on a weekly basis on Fridays for 60 minutes, with select female group mentors/facilitators that facilitate group sessions, lessons and activities.

-Our primary goal for the girls at Waxter Center is to reduce recidivism by instilling healthy and impactful character-building sessions on a 90-day cycle.
+Our primary goal is to reduce recidivism by instilling healthy and impactful character-building sessions on a 90-day cycle.
 Whether a girl participates for 1 day or the entire 90-day cycle, she will receive life tools and knowledge that will positively influence her future and prevent her from returning to the detention center.

 If girls’ lives are not being transformed and their futures enhanced…then what’s the point?
 Imagine Me is intentional in its efforts for girls to Embrace a ‘Life of Promise’…the life that God intended for them.